-I read a quote from Annie Dillard that I like, “How we spend our days is, of course, how we spend our lives.”
+There’s a quote from Annie Dillard that I love – “How we spend our days is, of course, how we spend our lives.”
 Having spent about a quarter of my days over the past 2 decades in the Alps, and thinking, talking and writing about them the rest of the year, they have become, of course, a very big part of my life.
 You can do and see a lot with long summers here every year, but somehow still there’s always something new.
 And the list of things I wanted to get to this summer, but didn’t, is pretty long.
 I didn’t see the new cable car to Mont Blanc in Courmayeur, or visit the nearby spa in Pre St Didier (an oversight for sure).
 I didn’t hike in Gran Paradiso National Park, or the Vanoise, check out the Chocolate Train, or visit the castle and otherworldly Giger Bar in Gruyères.
-I didn’t check in with our hotels in Griesalp, Kandersteg or Gasterntal (among other places), and skipped basically the entire second half of the Alte Via 1 in the Dolomites.
+I didn’t check in with our hotels in Griesalp, Kandersteg or Gasterntal (among other places), and skipped basically the entire second half of the Alta Via 1 in the Dolomites.
 But I’m pretty happy with what I’ve been able to do in the 5 short weeks that I’ve just wrapped up this summer.

 Over the past few days…

 It’s been awhile since I’ve been treated as dismissively as we were at the Hotel Rosenlaui a couple days ago.
-This is an historic Victorian-era hotel that is on our Bernese Oberland route, that I’ve never stayed at, or even looked at, but have always been intrigued by.
-They never used to take one night stays, but now they do (according to their website), so Marc and I had popped over for lunch and to take a look.
+This is an historic Victorian-era hotel that is on our Bernese Oberland route, that I’ve never stayed at or even looked at, but have always been intrigued by.
+They never used to take one night stays, but now they do (according to their website), so my friend Marc and I had popped over for lunch and to take a look.
 She tells me, “We worked with an American company once, I don’t know if it was you, and there was a problem with the payment.”
 Well it wasn’t me, we typically pay our hotels, and can we see a room?
 “No, we’re fully booked.”
 It was a rainy Thursday morning in the middle of September, all the keys were hanging behind her on their hooks.
 There were crickets… nobody there at all.
 “Besides”, she continued, “we don’t have private bathrooms.
 There may be people in the hallway in their underwear.”
 Then she handed me a book with pictures of the rooms.

 The next day I was off to Champéry, in the southwest corner of Switzerland near the border of France.
 I had never even heard of Champéry until I met Doug Mayer, our partner with Run the Alps, whose family has owned a chalet nearby for decades.
 He loves it, raves about the peaceful atmosphere, the variety of trails, and about his friends Phillip and Sophie, who run the Beau Sejour hotel, which was named the “friendliest hotel in Switzerland” by Swiss tourism in 2013.
 That sounds like my kind of place!
 So I met Doug there, and stayed at the Beau Sejour, and you know what… they are very friendly, the town is very cute, and the valley feels like a place I would like to explore for 4 or 5 days sometime.
 I’m not hiking or running right now, having aggravated a nagging injury while in the Dolomites, but I know a place that I like when I see it.
 I’ll put it on the list for next year.